makersacademy/chitter-challenge/README.md

 If time permitted, the next steps would be to have current user logged in's user id attached to their message, and their name to be shown by the peep message from a table join.

+The passwords are stored in plain text which is wrong, but yet to move onto how to encrypt passwords.